Are you a technophobe? These are the signs you might be a sufferer

 Related: What are the nation’s biggest concerns around smart technology in the home?

-A recent survey by SNWS Digital revealed that Britons are being forced to guess their way through using their tech, with one third saying it’s too complicated and a further one fifth revealing they’ll have forgotten the written instructions.
+A recent survey by Centrica Hive revealed that Britons are being forced to guess their way through using their tech, with one third saying it’s too complicated and a further one fifth revealing they’ll have forgotten the written instructions.

 Here is a list of common signs you might be a bit of a technophobe – how many ring a bell with you?